fw4spl-org/fw4spl-doc/Tutorials/src/Tuto06Filter.rst

 Filter service
 ---------------

-Here, the filter service is inherited from ::fwGui::IActionSrv but you can inherit from another type (like ``::arServices::IOperator`` in fw4spl-ar repository).
+Here, the filter service is inherited from ``::fwGui::IActionSrv``, which allows to use this service as an action, in this case as a button.
+The member function  ``updating()`` is called when clicking on the button.
+However you can inherit from another type (like
+``::arServices::IOperator`` in fw4spl-ar repository) if you do not need this behavior.

-For an action, the ``updating()`` method is called by the click on the button.
-This method retrieves the two images and applies the threshold algorithm.
+This  ``updating()`` function retrieves the two images and applies the threshold algorithm.

 The ``::fwData::Image`` contains a buffer for pixel values, it is stored as a ``void *`` to allows several types of pixel (uint8, int8, uint16, int16, double, float ...).
-To use image buffer, we need to cast it to the image pixel type.
+To use the image buffer, we need to cast it to the image pixel type.
-For that, we use the ``Dispatcher`` : it allows to invoke a template functor according to the image type.
+For that, we use the ``::fwTools::Dispatcher`` class which it allows to invoke a template functor according to the image type.
+This is particularly useful when using template based libraries like `ITK <https://itk.org/>`_.

 .. code-block:: cpp